Altus community calendar events provided

 Nominations for AAA Adult Crossing Guard of the Year are due May 12.
 Nominations should be emailed with the nominee’s name, where they work, nearby school and why he or she deserves the designation.
 For more information contact Chuck Mai at [email protected] or 405-753-8040.

-Stamp out Hunger donations benefit is set to begin 8 a.m.
+A Stamp out Hunger donations benefit is set to begin 8 a.m.
 May 13.
-Letter carriers will be picking up canned food donations from households on their regular routes.
+Letter carriers will be picking up canned food donations from households on regular mail routes.
 For more information contact Natalie Wood at [email protected] or 405-600-3174.

 The monthly meeting of the Jackson County Community Health Action Team or JCCHAT is scheduled for noon to 1 p.m.
 May 11 in the Jackson County Memorial Hospital second floor conference room, 1200 E. Pecan St. in Altus.
 For more information contact Debbie New at 580-482-7308 or [email protected]